jetify-com/devbox/docs/app/docs/jetify_cloud/index.md

 Jetify Cloud currently includes:

-**[Jetify Cache](./cache/index.md)**: Provides a secure, private cache to share packages across all your projects and environments, whether sourced from Nixpkgs or Flakes.
+**[Jetify Cache](./cache/index.md)**: Provides a secure, private cache to share packages across all your Devbox projects and environments, whether sourced from Nixpkgs or Flakes.
 Avoid rebuilding custom packages locally or in CI.

 **[Jetify Secrets](./secrets/index.md)**: Securely store secrets and variables for all of your environments, and automatically synchronize them with your Devbox Shells and Scripts